 Depositories using the Pooling Method report to the State Treasurer the adequacy of their pooled collateral covering uninsured deposits.
 The State Treasurer does not confirm this information with the Town, the Historic Lucks Cannery Incorporated, or the escrow agent.
 Because of the inability to measure the exact amounts of collateral pledged for the Town and the Historic Lucks Cannery Incorporated under the Pooling Method, the potential exists for under-collateralization, and this risk may increase in periods of high cash flows.
 However, the State Treasurer of North Carolina enforces strict standards of financial stability for each depository that collateralizes public deposits under the Pooling Method.
 The Town has no formal policy regarding custodial credit risk for deposits, but relies on the State Treasurer to enforce standards of minimum capitalization for all pooling method financial institutions and to monitor them for compliance.
 The Town complies with the provisions of G.S.
 159-31 when designating official depositories and verifying that deposits are properly secured.
-The Historic Lucks Cannery Incorporated has no formal policy regarding custodial credit risk for deposits are properly secured.
-The Historic Lucks Cannery Incorporated has no formal policy regarding custodial credit risk for deposits are properly secured.
+The Historic Lucks Cannery Incorporated has no formal policy regarding custodial credit risk for deposits.